caseyamcl/toc/README.md

 [![Quality Score][ico-code-quality]][link-code-quality]
 [![Total Downloads][ico-downloads]][link-downloads]

+**NOTE: This library now requires PHP 7.1 or newer; to retain PHP5 support, use the following composer directive:** `composer require caseyamcl/toc ~2.0`

 This package provides a simple, framework-agnostic library to build a Table-of-Contents from HTML markup.
-It does so by evalutating your *H1...H6* tags.
+It does so by evaluating your *H1...H6* tags.
 It can also automatically add appropriate *id* anchor attributes to header tags so that in-page links work.

 Features:

 * Generates HTML menus and [KnpMenu Item](https://github.com/KnpLabs/KnpMenu) Menus
 * Adds anchor ID attributes to *H1*...*H6* tags in your content where they do not already exist
 * You can specify which *H1*...*H6* heading tag levels to include in the TOC
-* Includes a Twig Extension for generating TOCs and compatible markup directly from templates
+* Includes a Twig Extension for generating TOCs and compatible markup directly in your templates
 * Uses the flexible [KnpMenu Library](https://github.com/KnpLabs/KnpMenu) to generate menus
 * PSR-0 thru PSR-2 Compliant
 * Composer-compatible